 Dating feels like an ever-more crowded territory, so anything in that space would probably have to be truly extraordinary to stand out.
 But if you have a compelling twist, we would love to hear it.

-We are constantly looking for access – whether to well-known people or places.
-We are very happy to work with you to shape an idea, if you have some access but aren’t quite sure what to do with it.
+We always want new access – whether to well-known people or places.
+We are very happy to work with you to shape an idea, if you have access but aren’t quite sure what to do with it.

-The bar is high: any access needs to have genuinely broad, mass appeal.
+The bar is high: ideas need to have genuinely broad, mass appeal.
 But we would love to commission more celebrity-authored docs like our brilliantly opinionated Kathy Burke series, or Johnny Vegas’s joyous glamping adventure.
 We are also looking for more celebrity-focused singles, like our recent Caroline Flack: Her Life and Death, and upcoming Gemma Collins: Self-Harm & Me.
-These kinds of title tend to be hugely popular on both linear and All 4.

 And we also want more pop docs and series about well-known companies or institutions.
-Successes in the past have included Cadburys and Poundland, and coming up, we have The Academy based in Crystal Palace FC.
+Successes in the past have included Cadburys and Poundland.

 To make sure we are inclusive and accessible to all, please let us know if you require any adjustments or assistance for meetings and communications with you.